Campus Parking for Faculty and Staff

 - A valid parking permit (with current year/date validation sticker)

-Students, staff, faculty and visitors displaying a valid parking permit (or visitor pass) may park according to the following lot/area designations.
+Students, staff, faculty and visitors displaying a valid parking permit (or visitor pass) may park according to the following lot/area designations in clearly marked parking spaces only.
 Note: Trinity assumes no responsibility for any motor vehicle or its contents while parked on University owned/controlled property.

 Parking spaces with the disability designation are for the exclusive use by vehicles displaying a valid disability permit/plate (i.e. placard, or license plate).
 Disability permits/plates are issued by the Department of Motor Vehicles (by jurisdiction).
 All vehicles displaying a valid disability parking placard/plate on University owned or controlled property are also required to display a valid Trinity parking permit (or visitor’s pass).
 Disabled permits/plates do not authorize the user to park illegally.
 To register for a Trinity disability parking permit it is required to provide a copy of the registration certificate that validates the placard.